fansubgroup/Hyperion3.x/README.md

 * The software can automatically read the account information strored in `app.conf`, so your attention to protect you account and password in order to avoid being stolen.

-* The next step may be to add a defferent user's swotching function, andt to achieve the user password encrytion storage.
+* The next step may be to add a defferent user's switching function, andt to achieve the user password encrytion storage.